The judgement delivered by a foreign court is a foreign judgement. Section 2(6) of the Civil Procedure Code defines foreign judgement.

-Scope of Foreign Judgment
+Scope of Foreign Judgement

 The principle of res judicata shall not apply to the parties.
 The parties may again file the suit because earlier, it was not determined by a competent court.

-2. If the judgment is not given on merits, the judgment shall not be conclusive.
+2. If the judgement is not given on merits, the judgement shall not be conclusive.
 Merits mean that the case was tried with procedure.
 If, in any case, the parties are not given adequate opportunities or any issue is unheard, or the pieces of evidence are not taken properly, or the parties did not get reasonable time to be present in the court then it shall be deemed that the case is not heard on merits.
 And if the case is not heard on merits, then it shall not be binding to the parties.

 For example, If the parties are Hindu and their case is being tried in an Islamic country, then the shariah law shall not be applicable to them.
 The parties will be governed as per Hindu law only.